 The specialist database is an electronic library of scientific papers relevant to transfusion medicine and is available to clinicians and researchers from around the world who are interested in blood products, their use and blood alternatives.
 The library will host systematic reviews, randomised controlled trials and economic evaluations.
 Instead of searching multiple journals to find relevant articles, individuals should be able to search the Transfusion Evidence Library database to find what they need quickly and easily.

 The database was developed by the Systematic Review Initiative (SRI), a clinical team based in Oxford, whose objective is to increase the evidence base for the practice of transfusion medicine.
 The SRI partnered with Evidentia Publishing to create the database to address some of the problems currently experienced when searching for literature about transfusion medicine.
+Thankfully we maintain the lab in order with blood clean up services for future patients nd staffs health.

 Professor Mike Murphy, Clinical Director for Patient Services at NHS Blood and Transplant, said: